-DISCLOSURE - TERMS AND CONDITIONS
+DISCLOSURE OF TERMS AND CONDITIONS

 Proper disclosures of terms and conditions are very important for the Insurance contracts.
 An insurer should make utmost efforts to ensure that all important terms and conditions are disclosed properly.
+Insurance

-Insurance Companies should also ensure that the customer is made aware about the important clauses of the insurance agreement.
+Companies should also ensure that the customer is made aware about the important clauses of the insurance agreement.

 The policy schedule usually gives the most relevant information and summarizes information pertaining to risk, value, period of insurance, premium and cover details.
 The clauses which attach and form part of the policy are many and varied and would be attached to the policy schedule, depending on the type of policy.
-Most property policies such as fire and engineering policies are on an indemnity basis- which means that the compensation would seek to put the insured in the same place, financially, as prior to the loss.